Casey's General Stores profit beats estimates

-Sept 10 (Reuters) - Casey’s General Stores posted a better-than-expected quarterly profit, helped by higher margins at its prepared foods and grocery businesses, sending its shares up about 5 percent in extended trading.
+(Reuters) - Casey’s General Stores (CASY.O) posted a better-than-expected quarterly profit, helped by higher margins at its prepared foods and grocery businesses, sending its shares up about 5 percent in extended trading.

 The convenience store operator’s net income fell slightly to $39 million, or $1.01 per share, from $39.4 million, or $1.03 cents per share, a year earlier.